Betting Biases – Betting mistakes everyone makes

-Here are the five most common cognitive biases of sports bettors that lead to mistakes:
+Here are the five most common Betting biases that Sports Bettors encounter on a regular basis.

 Recency bias is when we give more importance to recent events when we make decisions.
 It’s a mental timesaver based on the idea that if something can be remembered easily, it must be important.
 There are multiple examples of this trap in betting.

 Here are a few:

 - You make a right decision not to bet, but it wins (missed winner).
 So next time in the same situation you back it (even though it’s a bad bet)

 - You make a terrible decision to bet, and it wins, so you make the same bad decision next time and back it again.

 - When you’re on a winning streak or get a significant return, you bet more substantial amounts on more bets (instead of the correct amount on value bets) because you think when you bet, you win.

 - You notice a specific characteristic in a recent winner, so decide that’s an important factor in picking future winners.
 For example, you choose to oppose every team that played a mid-week European (UCL or UEL) game because you had some success with this strategy one weekend.

 - Increasing your volume just because you’re on a winning run.

 - You quit your betting strategy and give up on your bankroll management because of a small losing run.